How to Run for Local Office

 • What field and GOTV programs you’ll need to win

-You’ll also want to consider your fundraising potential, which we’ll discuss a little later.
+You’ll also want to consider your fundraising potential, which we’ll discuss later.
 For now, let’s focus on how some of these expenses might look for a local election campaign.

-In general, local elections are less competitive relative to the top of the ticket.
-Sometimes, just the fact that you’re running for the office (or that you’ve raised money early in the campaign) is enough to discourage potential opponents from entering the ring.
+Local elections are generally less competitive than the top of the ticket.
+Sometimes, just that you’re running for the office (or have raised money early in the campaign) is enough to discourage potential opponents from entering the ring.

-If you’re facing competition from within your party, however, your budget will have to include more primary election costs than if you were running unopposed.
+However, if you’re facing competition from within your party, your budget will have to include more primary election costs than if you were running unopposed.
 You’ll need to spend more to get an edge against your opponents.
-These costs can include marketing to get your campaign’s message out among your voters to earn their votes.
+These costs can include campaign messaging spending to get your campaign’s message out among your voters to earn their votes.

-General elections will usually feature an opponent from the opposing party.
-The types of expenses associated with general elections are similar to those in primary elections (marketing, canvassing, staffing, etc.).
+A general election will usually feature an opponent from the opposing party.
+The expenses associated with a general election are similar to those in primary elections (media, canvassing, staffing, etc.).
 General elections are normally more expensive than the primaries.
 You’ll ultimately need more supporters to win the general than you did to win the primary.

 What kind of campaign staff do I need to run for local office?

 A bid for local office won’t require a large campaign staff.
-The staff you do hire will likely only need to work part time, given that there’s plenty you will be able to do yourself.
-Still, it might be helpful to have a campaign manager, treasurer, and finance director (or fundraising consultant).
+The staff you hire will likely only need to work part-time, given that there’s plenty you can do yourself.
+Still, having a campaign manager, treasurer, and finance director (or fundraising consultant) might be helpful.
 A field director who can coordinate canvassing efforts may also be necessary, especially as Election Day draws near.

 Political consultants

-Like most political candidates, you can also use consultants to help with your campaign.
-Political consultants are people who specialize in running political campaigns.
+Like most political candidates, you may benefit from political consulting agencies to help with your campaign.
+Political consultants specialize in running political campaigns.
 Need help with the overall management of the campaign?
 General consultants can help.

-There are also consultants who specialize in different areas of the campaign.
+Some consultants specialize in different areas of the campaign.
 For example, a finance consultant would help your campaign raise money.
-You could also opt to have a team of media (mail, digital, television, etc.) consultants who work together to coordinate all of your marketing materials.
+You could also opt to have a team of media (mail, digital, television, etc.) consultants coordinating your public relations and marketing materials.

 The latter example might not be useful for a local campaign, but using consultants can generally give you campaign expertise while keeping staffing costs down.